zerwes/hiyapyco/README.md

 * `interpolate`: boolean : perform interpolation after the merge (default: False)

+* `castinterpolated`: boolean : try to perform a *best possible match* cast for interpolated strings

 * `usedefaultyamlloader`: boolean : force the usage of the default *PyYAML* loader/dumper instead of *HiYaPyCo*s implementation of a OrderedDict loader/dumper (see: Ordered Dict Yaml Loader / Dumper aka.
 ODYLDo) (default: False)

 * `failonmissingfiles`: boolean : fail if a supplied YAML file can not be found (default: True)